Diego-Loayza-CS/Diego-Loayza-CS/README.md

 <h1 align="center">Hi 👋 I'm Diego Loayza</h1>

 # 💫 About Me:
-I am a freshmen computer science student at BYU, passionate about exploring the realms of coding, machine learning, and building robust applications.
+I am a freshman computer science student at BYU, passionate about exploring the realms of coding, machine learning, and building robust applications.

 ## 🚀 What I'm Up To